Dialectic School Curriculum

 Pre-Algebra is the capstone of grammar school math classes and the cornerstone of advanced math in rhetoric school.
 As the former, it reviews and reinforces mastery of arithmetic and basic mathematical reasoning.
 It is the last general math skills class the student takes before the more focused study of geometry, algebra, and calculus.
 As the latter, it introduces the fundamentals of algebra, which are essential to equations learned in Geometry and provide the basis for a more comprehensive study in Algebra I.

-The Pre-Algebra course is structured to be very student-focused, challenging students to collaborate to discover different mathematical rules and concepts as well as explain their reasoning or rationale for each answer.
+The Pre-Algebra course is structured to be very student focused, challenging students to think independently and also collaborate to discover different mathematical rules and concepts as well as explain their reasoning or rationale for each answer.
 Students use a variety of problem-solving methods and apply knowledge from their previous coursework to tackle some of the more elaborate problems.
 Students also have the opportunity to revisit skills they find they are weak in while incorporating new aspects of their algebraic thinking.
-By the end of the year, the aim is that each student finds a new confidence in their abilities, works interdependently to explore and reason mathematically, and sees the overall beauty of mathematics.
+By the end of the year, the aim is that each student finds a new confidence in their abilities, works independently and interdependently to explore and reason mathematically, and sees the overall beauty of mathematics.

 Enduring Understandings

-• Algebraic representation can be used to generalize patterns and relationships that can be represented graphically, numerically, symbolically, or verbally.
+- Algebraic representation can be used to generalize patterns and relationships that can be represented graphically, numerically, symbolically, and/or verbally.

-• The properties of geometric abstractions, such as area, volume of figures, or measure of angles, can be calculated as a way of measuring real world objects.
+- The properties of geometric abstractions, such as area, volume of figures, or measure of angles, and the Pythagorean Theorem can be calculated as a way of measuring real world objects.

 ALGEBRA I